Three pink tennis balls on a blue court

 ITF Rule 10: “The players shall change ends at the end of the first, third and every subsequent odd game of each set.
 The players shall also change ends at the end of each set unless the total number of games in that set is even, in which case the players change ends at the end of the first game of the next set.”

-In no-ad scoring, when a game gets to 40-40 (deuce) there is no ad-in, or ad-out.
+In tennis, no-ad scoring is when a game gets to 40-40 (deuce) and there is no ad-in, or ad-out.
 Instead there is one sudden death point to determine the winner of the game.
+Head to our article Tennis "Ad" Scoring Defined: What Comes After "Deuce" for everything you need to know about "Ad" scoring.

 Source: